jimfilippou/rapid-flask/README.md

 `pylint app`

-The runcleaner command is a bit special and opinionated.
+The runcleaner command is a bit special and **opinionated**.
 During development i like to have things organized, and compiled python files do not help.
 I am using Visual studio code and when i run the server i get filled with .pyc files all over the place and that kinda makes me mad.
 So i made the `python manage.py runcleaner` command to clear the place from .pyc files.
 BUT in order for it to work change line 28 with your OWN path! otherwise it will not work.

 To clean directory

 `python manage.py runcleaner`

+# What can i do?

+The app is splitted into modules, the main module s **app** .
++ You can import blueprints to init.py with just 2 lines,
++ You can clean up your code with linters
++ You can run tests with no setup
++ You can use some prebuilt tools and buils others
++ You can contribute to this repo, i don't bite